Crafter.ai - AI Agents Platform

 AI for customer service human in the loop

-The “human in the loop” model remains central, but in 2026 it will evolve towards the concept of:
+The "human in the loop" model remains central, but evolves towards the concept of an AI-powered Super-Human Agent.

 In advanced contact centers: